Wildlife - Species

 Description

-Their small size and twisting, turning flight gives the illusion of great speed.
-The pale blue forewing patch is the best field mark of a Blue-Winged Teal, as drakes are usually in eclipse until January or longer.
-The hens look alike
+Blue-winged teal are small dabblers.
+The males have a blue-gray head with a bold white crescent between the eye and bill.
+The pale blue forewing patch is the best field mark of a blue-winged teal, as drakes are usually in eclipse plumage until January or longer.

 Average Size